RailsEventStore/ecommerce/WORKSHOP.md

 1. Clone the project `git clone git@github.com:RailsEventStore/ecommerce.git`
 2. `cd ecommerce`
+3. Ensure you have `postgresql` and `redis` services configured, up and running;
+   see Setup section in [rails_application/README.md](rails_application/README.md)
-3. run `make install`
+4. run `make install`
-4. run `make dev` - the app should be up and running.
+5. run `make dev` - the app should be up and running.
 Take a look around
-5. run `make test` to make sure the tests are running.
+6. run `make test` to make sure the tests are running.
 Tests will be important part of the workshop
-6. Take a look at `README.md`.
+7. Take a look at `README.md`.
 It explains how the app is structured and the goal of this repository

 See you at the workshop 👋